 • List the steps which can be initiated to create a smoke-free dental practice.

-• Describe the dental professional’s role in a dental office smoking cessation program.
+• Describe the oral health professional’s role in a clinical smoking cessation program.

 • Identify the cycle of change and its relationship to smoking behaviors.

-• Demonstrate the supportive role oral healthcare professionals can have in helping patients to become tobacco-free.
+• Demonstrate the supportive role that oral healthcare professionals can have in helping patients to become nicotine and tobacco-free.